 With a longstanding interest in melanoma research, Assoc Prof Kelly has published many papers on the subject, particularly with respect to clinical features and diagnosis.
 If you would like a listing of recent publications, please ask our reception staff.

 Associate Professor Kelly lectures widely on melanoma both internationally and in Australia.
-He is also on the board of the Australia and New Zealand Melanoma Trials Group and headed the diagnosis section of the NHMRC Clinical Practice Guidelines for the Management of Melanoma in Australia and New Zealand.
+He head the diagnosis section of the NHMRC Clinical Practice Guidelines for the Management of Melanoma in Australia and New Zealand.
 He is a member of the Melanoma Expert Group, National Round Table for Structured Pathology Reporting of Cancer.

 Associate Professor Kelly holds an appointment at Monash University in Melbourne and also headed the Dermatology Unit at The Alfred from 1987-2005

-Dr Edward Upjohn is a Fellow of the Australasian College of Dermatologists.
+Dr Upjohn is a Fellow of the Australasian College of Dermatologists and a Fellow of the American College of Mohs Surgery.
 He trained at The Royal Children's and Royal Melbourne Hospitals, Peter MacCallum Cancer Centre and also at the prestigious St. John's Institute of Dermatology in London.
 After finishing his training in dermatology he then travelled to Dallas, Texas where he completed a year long fellowship in dermatologic reconstructive and Mohs surgery at the University of Texas – Southwestern Medical Center.
 Mohs surgery is specialized surgery to remove skin cancers with the best tissue conservation and highest cure rate.